eserie-fox/frpdeck/README.md

 `frpdeck` is a Python 3.11+ CLI for managing FRP client and server deployments from structured YAML source files.
 This first stage focuses on deployment and maintenance workflows: initialize instance directories, validate configs, render FRP and systemd files, apply them locally, inspect status, and upgrade binaries.

-The existing [frp](./frp) directory remains in the repository only as reference material for old shell behavior.
-The new project does not execute those scripts at runtime.
-Their hardcoded `/root/frp` assumptions have been replaced by explicit path models that resolve relative to each instance directory.

 ## Current capabilities

 - `init` creates a new client or server instance directory.